-- > Banking-related cases Of 184 cases closed, 54 concluded in agreement.
-Most unresolved complaints involved inadequate safeguarding of financial information, PINs and client cards. - Insurance-related cases As in past years, the majority of these issues were unresolved (29 of 32) and involved insufficient client understanding of travel insurance coverage and medical determinations.
-The latter are outside our mandate. - > Investment cases 20 of 44 cases provided a resolution for the client.
+- > Banking-related cases Of 252 cases closed, 68 concluded in agreement.
+Most unresolved complaints involved inadequate safeguarding of financial information, PINs and client cards, fraud and e-mail scams. - Insurance-related cases As in past years, the majority of these issues were unresolved (29 of 31) and involved insufficient client understanding of travel insurance coverage and medical determinations.
+The latter are outside our mandate. - Investment cases 8 of 82 case reviews resulted in a resolution for the client.
 Investment advice disputes are complex and involve differing recollections of advice provided to the client.